muskan2299/JarOnBoarding/README.md

 ### Design Parity
 - Some discrepancies exist between the API data and Figma designs:
   - **Images**: API image URLs were blurred compared to Figma assets.
   - **Colors**: API colors did not exactly align with Figma’s color palette.

+### Implementation Notes
+- The current animation implementation works as expected, but it could also be achieved using **SharedTransition** for smoother and more consistent transitions across screens.
+- This approach can be further discussed during the interview to highlight possible improvements and alternative implementations.

 ## Paths of Interest